nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/data-and-configuration-changes-between-nuxeo-versions.md

         date: '2016-01-29 17:57'
         message: ''
         version: '1'
 ---

 {{! excerpt}}
 As for the API, we have to conciliate stability and innovation.
-That means we want backward compliance, slow deprecation and transparent changes for a smooth user experience on upgrades.
+That means we want backward compliance and transparent changes for a smooth user experience on upgrades.
+{{! /excerpt}}

 Here's what can be done when some changes are required on data or configuration.

-{{! /excerpt}}

 ## Configuration